What Are Fossil Fuels?

 Natural Gas

 Natural gas or fracked gas is made of methane and like oil, is found underground.
 There are two different categories of natural gas: conventional and unconventional.
 Conventional natural gas is found in permeable or porous rock beds or can be found within oil reservoirs.
 This type of natural gas is accessed through conventional drilling.
-Unconventional natural gas is found in places that are too difficult or expensive to drill conventionally, so a special technique known as fracking is required.”
+Unconventional natural gas is found in places that are too difficult or expensive to drill conventionally, so a special technique known as hydraulic fracturingfracking” is required.
 Fracking involves a mixture of water, sand, and chemicals being forced into an underground rock layer at high pressure to release the gasses inside.
 Some of the chemicals used in this process include methanol, ethylene glycol, arsenic, benzene, cadmium, and lead.
 Those chemicals, along with many others used in fracking fluid, are considered hazardous to human health.

 • Greenhouse gas emissions and global warming